Hyperbaric Therapy and the Science Behind It

 History of Hyperbaric Oxygen Therapy

-The roots of hyperbaric therapy, used as a medical treatment, can be traced back to the 1600’s.
+The roots of hyperbaric therapy used as a treatment, can be traced back to the 1600’s.
 Henshaw, a clergyman from Britain, is credited with building and operating the first hyperbaric chamber in 1662.
-He created a tilted structure called the Domicilium, which was used to treat a range of health conditions.
+He created a tilted structure called the Domicilium, which was used for a range of conditions.
 Years later, in 1878 French physiologist, Paul Bert discovered the connection between nitrogen air bubbles and decompression sickness and found out that recompression can lessen the pain.

 Fontaine, a French surgeon, continued this approach of treating patients under pressurized environment and later in 1879 constructed a mobile pressurized operating room.
 He also discovered that nitrous oxide, when inhaled under pressure, was more effective apart from improving oxygenation in the patients.

 Dr Orville Cunningham, an anaesthesia professor, in the early 1900’s noted that people suffering from some particular heart ailments improved better when they stayed closer to the sea level than living at higher altitudes.
 After the successful treatment of a colleague, who was dying due to influenza and lung restriction, Cunningham started the “Steel Ball Hospital” on the shore of Lake Erie in 1928.
 The hospital was a six storey high steel ball structure measuring 64 feet in diameter.
 The Steel Ball Hospital could reach up to 3 atmosphere absolute (atm).
 However, owing to the depressed financial status of the economy, the structure was dismantled for scrap in 1942.